 London is comparatively safe and violent crime is low, landing the fourteenth safest city in the world, according to Economists Safe Cities Index.

-However, there are travel scams like pick-pocketing, bus scams, fake officials, bill and ring scams which are the most common ones.
+However, there are travel scams like pick-pocketing, bus scams, fake officials, and bill and ring scams which are the most common ones.
 You must be aware of common Tourist Scams you should be aware of so that you are ready to deal with them.

 These are a few tips to remember: